El Dorado, California

-El Dorado (Spanish for "The Golden") is an unincorporated community in El Dorado County, California.
+El Dorado (Spanish for "The Golden") is an unincorporated community in El Dorado County, California, United States.
 It is located 4 mi southwest of Placerville, at an elevation of 1608 feet (490 m).
 The town is registered as California Historical Landmark #486.
 The ZIP code is 95623.
-The community is inside area code 530.
+The community is served by area code 530.

 History

 El Dorado, "The Gilded One", was first known as Mud Springs from the boggy quagmire the cattle and horses made of a nearby watering place.
-Originally an important camp on the old Carson Trail, by 1849-50 it had become the center of a mining district and the crossroads for freight and stagecoach lines.
+Originally an important camp on the old Carson Trail, by 1849–50 it had become the center of a mining district and the crossroads for freight and stagecoach lines.
 At the height of the rush its large gold production supported a population of several thousand.
 It was incorporated as the town of El Dorado in 1856.

 El Dorado was a station of the Central Overland Pony Express.
-On April 13, 1860, William (Sam) Hamilton, a pony rider, changed horses at the Nevada House, he was carrying the first westbound mail of the Pony Express from St. Joseph, Missouri to Sacramento.
+On April 13, 1860, William (Sam) Hamilton, a pony rider, changed horses at the Nevada House.
+He was carrying the first westbound mail of the Pony Express from St. Joseph, Missouri to Sacramento.

-The first post office in Mud Spring was opened in 1851, the name was changed to El Dorado in 1855.
+The first post office in Mud Spring was opened in 1851.
+The name was changed to El Dorado in 1855.
 The town incorporated in 1855 and disincorporated in 1857.

-In 1945, a bar in an 1850s building, originally a Wells Fargo weigh station, was converted into roadside barbecue joint, called Poor Red’s Bar-B-Q. Because the town is roughly halfway between San Francisco and Lake Tahoe, drivers - including the Rat Pack - frequently stopped there.
+In 1945, a bar in an 1850s building, originally a Wells Fargo weigh station, was converted into a roadside barbecue joint, called Poor Red’s Bar-B-Q. Because the town is roughly halfway between San Francisco and Lake Tahoe, drivers - including the Rat Pack - frequently stopped there.